WalrusGumboot/some2/script.md

 sonnets on very cheap paper, so you can kind of see what it would look like when you flip your paper around.
 Luckily we have the technology to display it in crisp Full HD quality.
 But your hunger for knowledge hasn't been satiated; after all, this looks just the same as the graph from earlier.
 And so, you start experimenting with other relations between those two variables x and y.
 One thing you might try is using higher powers than just one and two.
+A specific combination you might try is y² = x³ + a² + b, where a and b are just random numbers.
+This, in essence, is the formula behind elliptic curves.
+I'll go ahead and animate these properties, so you can get a sense of what they tend to look like.

 ## part 2: how can we shape new maths? (the group law)